circleci/circleci-docs/jekyll/_cci2/artifacts.md

 https://circleci.com/api/v1.1/project/github/circleci/mongofinil/63/artifacts/0/$CIRCLE_ARTIFACTS/hello.txt
 ```

-Artifacts are stored on Amazon S3.
-There is a 3GB file size limit per file as they are uploaded by `curl`.

 Artifacts are designed to be useful around the time of the build.
 We don't recommend relying on them as a software distribution mechanism with long term future guarantees.